 Bring a taste of the Italian region of Calabria to your kitchen with ‘Nduja, a spicy chili and sausage paste.
 Besides it’s satisfying savoriness, Lentil Soup with Sausage & ‘Nduja is filling and low glycemic.

 |Cook time:||45-50 minutes|

 - 8 ounces Mushrooms of choice, cut into spoon-size slices

-- 12 – 16 ounces Beef Sausage links, cut in half lengthwise and then into ¼-inch slices
+- 12 – 16 ounces Beef or Pork Sausage links, cut in half lengthwise and then into ¼-inch slices

 - 1 large Onion, finely chopped